bayeslabs/bayeslabs.github.io/_posts/2019-06-05-VAE-Molgen.md

 layout: post
 title: "Molecular Structure Generation using VAE"
 author: shubham_patel
-excerpt: "This post gives detailed explanation about using Variational Autoencoders for Molecular structure Generation.
-By the end of this post you will be able to create your own VAE or moleculare generation"
 date: 2019-06-05
 mathjax: True
 ---
+>This post gives detailed explanation about using Variational Autoencoders for Molecular structure Generation.
+By the end of this post you will be able to create your own VAE or moleculare generation.
 In this blog, we will be using **Variational AutoEncoder** for molecular strucuture generation.
 If you don’t know about VAE, please visit <a href="/2019/06/04/All-you-need-to-know-about-Vae.html" target="_blank">VAE</a> to understand  better.<br/>